chrisjrob/chrisjrob.github.io/_posts/2011-05-04-moving-from-keepassx-to-cli-password-safe-using-vim-and-gpg.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: password gpg keepassx gpg
+tags: [linux, password, gpg, keepassx]
 ---

 The more that I work from the command line, the more of a nuisance I